Abdülmecid II: As artist

 Abdulmejid was given the title of General in the Ottoman Army, but did not have strong military inclinations.
 He had a more significant role as Chairman of the Ottoman Artists' Society and was a personal friend of some Western painters, such as Fausto Zonaro, who was influential in art in the Ottoman Empire.
 He was also connected to the French artist Adolphe Thalasso, who dedicated some works to him.

 He is considered one of the most important painters of late period Ottoman art.
-His paintings of the Harem, showing a modern musical gathering, and of his wife, Şehsuvar Hanım, reading Goethe's novel Faust, express the influence of western Europe in his elite circle.
+His paintings of the harem, showing a modern musical gathering, and of his wife, Şehsuvar Hanım, reading Goethe's novel Faust, express the influence of western Europe in his elite circle.
 These were displayed at a 1917 exhibition of Turkish art in Vienna.
-His personal self-portrait can be seen at Istanbul Modern.
+His personal self-portrait can be seen at the Istanbul Museum of Modern Art.

 Abdulmejid was also an avid collector of butterflies, an activity that he pursued during the last 20 years of his life.
 His favourite magazine was Revue des deux Mondes.